 There is essentially just one shopper for the Gran Coupe: The 7 Series owner who doesn’t need room in the backseat.

-Performance fans have a better option in the Panamera, and if comfort is of importance, the Mercedes-Benz S-Class is an ideal pick.
+Performance and driver-focused vehicle fans have a better option in the Panamera, and if comfort is of importance, the Mercedes-Benz S-Class is an ideal pick.

 BMW’s hope is that its Gran Coupe can play in the middle of that spectrum by wowing consumers with its looks.

 |Send David an email|